lunduniversity/lufoss/README.md

 ## How to contribute?

-  * Anyone can nominate candidates to the LUFOSS scholarship at [www.lufoss.org](http://www.lufoss.org) that have reached some level of maturity according to our [guidelines](https://github.com/lunduniversity/lufoss/blob/master/assessment-guidelines.md).
+  * Anyone can nominate candidates to the LUFOSS scholarship that have reached some level of maturity according to our [guidelines](https://github.com/lunduniversity/lufoss/blob/master/assessment-guidelines.md).
+Nominations are given by email to the chair.
   * If you represent an organisation or are a philanthropist interested in supporting open source software talents, you can donate to our fund hosted by Lund University that enables LUFOSS giving scholarships.
 Please contact bjorn.regnell@cs.lth.se for more information.
 LUFOSS is dedicated in helping companies finding open source software talents.
   * Volunteer to work for LUFOSS, e.g. helping out with spreading the word, participating at our scholarship announcement events, providing new ideas on further activities, etc.